 - Preheat oven to 350 F. Line a 24-cup mini muffin pan and set aside.

-- In small bowl, stir coconut flour, cocoa powder, baking soda, and salt together.
+- In a small bowl, stir coconut flour, cocoa powder, baking soda, and salt together.

 - In a larger bowl or stand mixer, beat eggs, sweetener, melted coconut oil, and vanilla extract together on high for 2-3 minutes.
 Add in dry ingredients.
 Stir until combined.
 Pour evenly into muffin liners.